 Iceland has caught the fascination of many for so many years and it is not hard to imagine why.
 If there is one destination that is really high on my wishlist, then it is Iceland.
 I have been dreaming of it for as long as I remember.
-And with Wow Air recently announcing that it is going to start direct flights to the US from Delhi via Iceland at really cheap prices, I have been planning my perfect Iceland roadtrip itinerary.
+I have been planning my perfect Iceland roadtrip itinerary for a while now and I hope I can visit Iceland soon.
 So, without further ado, here are the top places I want to visit in Iceland during my Iceland itinerary.

 Table Of Contents